chalyvonmonroeschmitz/GeneticArchiveFund/README.md

 #Patching #CoronasiInceptus #Embrinosi #UpdateTwoPointThree

-Singletonian and Particle Universe Module Update Library import to Quantum processing source to handle Singletonian and particle mathematics This library is purely for simulated calculations and will run in supplement to the main Quantum core logic Github for Ogre Distribution in C
+Singletonian and Particle Universe Module Update Preliminary Packet Injection Testing and Cleanup from Patch 1.0 Library import to Quantum processing source to handle Singletonian and particle mathematics This library is purely for simulated calculations and will run in supplement to the main Quantum core logic Github for Ogre Distribution in C